SEE YOU AGAIN IN 2026!

 8:30 am – Minute-to-Win-It Games

-9:30 am – Program by Tangipahoa Library Teen Program Coordinator
+9:30 am Making your own board games by Kelly Washington, Tangipahoa Library Teen Program Coordinator

-11:30 am – Art Project with the Free-Range Hippie
+11:30 am – Paint a canvas with Stephanie Head, Free-Range Hippie

 12:30 pm – Lunch (included)